codio/site/source/blog/articles/2014/01/subscriptions.html.md

 ## New Private Projects
 If you have not yet purchased a subscription, but you want to create a new private project or switch a public project private, then you will need to purchase a subscription first.

+## Codio Deployment Targets
+We offer several ways to deploy your apps, and one of those involves that we host your static content.
+This is called the Codio deployment type.
+This type is now only available to users with a subscription.
+All other deployment types are still free no matter if you have a Subscription or not.

 ## How to Purchase
 There are two place where you can create a Subscription.